 Property insurance is a critical safeguard for your property and can protect you in case of damages like flooding or theft.
 Insurance premiums are usually paid annually or monthly.
 How much you pay depends on the package you choose, which defines the coverage you want.
 Any risks to your property can also impact the amount you pay.
 This includes:

 - where the home is located, as some neighbourhoods are considered more dangerous

 - how close the home is to water and what the risk of flooding is

 - replacement costs, which refers to how much it would be to replace the dwelling

 - construction of the home, such as your heating system, how old your roof is, type of plumbing, etc

 Most of us already pay these expenses whether we own our home or rent.
 When you buy a home, you will need to have these services moved and may face a hookup fee.
 Most of the time you won’t need to pay more than you already are for your cable, phone or internet, but your providers will probably look at your move as an opportunity to upsell.

 Unlike when you rent, any issues that come up when you own a home are your responsibility.
 You are also responsible for any snow removal and lawn care unless those are included in your condo fees if you live in a condo.
-While there is no set cost for these things, it is safe to budget at least 3% of the home's value per year.
-If your home is worth $300,000, expect to spend about $9,000/year on maintenance, on average.
+While there is no set cost for these things, it is safe to budget at least 1% of the home's value per year.
+If your home is worth $300,000, expect to spend about $3,000/year on maintenance, on average.
 There will be years where the maintenance bill will be a lot less - most years, in fact.
 Then there will be years where you need a new roof, furnace, windows, and/or doors.
-Those are all big ticket projects and any one of them could cost more than $9,000 on their own.
+Those are all big ticket projects and any one of them could cost much more than $3,000 on their own.
 It is wise to set this money aside for when you really need it.
 If you are in a condo, most maintenance costs will be handled by the association and come out of your condo fees.